KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

   > Consolidated Billing is a feature of AWS Organizations.
 Once enabled and configured, you will receive a bill containing the costs and charges for all of the AWS accounts within the Organization.
 Although each of the individual AWS accounts are combined into a single bill, they can still be tracked individually and the cost data can be downloaded in a separate file.
 Using Consolidated Billing may ultimately reduce the amount you pay, as you may qualify for Volume Discounts.
 There is no charge for using Consolidated Billing.

   [resource](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html)

+---

+# AWS Billing and Pricing

+### Capex vs. Opex

+- **Capex stands for Capital Expenditure** where you pay upfront.
+It's a fixed, sunk cost.
+- **Opex stands for Operational Expenditure**.
+You pay for what you use as you use them.

+### Pricing Policies

+- Pay as you go
+- Pay less when you reserve
+- Pay less for more
+- Pay even less as AWS grows
+- Custom Pricing

+#### Key Principles of Pricing Models

+- Understand the fundamentals of pricing
+- Start early with cost optimization
+- Maximize the power of flexibility
+- Use the right pricing model for the job

+### Three Fundamental drivers of Cost with AWS

+- Compute
+- Storage
+- Outbound Data

+### Starting Early with Cost Optimization

+- It's never too early to start with cost optimization in cloud.
+Furthermore, It's easiest to put cost controls in place _before_ the environment grows to large.
+- Managing costs effectively from the start ensures that managing cloud investments doesn't become an obstruction as you grow and scale.

+### Maximizing Flexibility

+- AWS services are priced independently and transparently, so you can choose and pay for exactly what you need and no more.
+- There are no minimum commitments or long-term contracts that are required, _unless_ you choose to save money through a reservation model.
+- By paying for resources as needed, you can redirect your focus to innovation and invention allowing your business to be elastic.
+- One of the key advantages of cloud-based resources is that you don't pay for them when they're not running.
+By turning off instances you don't use, you can significantly reduce costs.

+### Price Models

+- On Demand
+- Dedicated Instances
+- Spot
+- Reservations

+#### Free Services

+- Amazon VPC (a virtual datacenter in the cloud)
+- Elastic Beanstalk
+- CloudFormation
+- IAM
+- Auto Scaling
+- Opsworks (similar to EB)
+- Consolidated billing

+---

+## EC2 Pricing

+- Clock hours of server time
+- Instance type
+- Pricing model
+- Number of instances
+- Load Balancing
+- Detailed Monitoring
+- Auto Scaling (more EC2 instances the more you pay)
+- Elastic IP Addresses (Everytime we created an EC2 instance we were given an IP address)
+- Operating Systems and Software Packages (Windows cost more than an open-source OS like Linux)